roytang/blog/content/post/2026/04/weeknotes-04-05/index.md

 - Books: Started reading **Count Zero** by William Gibson.
 - Comics: Still struggling to keep up, as per usual.
-- Feed reader backlog: Feed reader is at 210 unread items as of this writing, starting to get away from me again!
+- Feed reader backlog: Feed reader is at 187 unread items as of this writing, a slight dip from last week!

 #### Watching